suzwig/suzwig.github.io/save-the-date.md

 {% include gallery.html folder="/assets/images/gallery/" %}

 P.S.
 “Suzwig” is our trivia team name!
-We have won 4 [Evanston Pour](https://www.evanstonpour.com/) mugs at our favorite Tuesday trivia so far!
+We have won (was 4, now) 5 [Evanston Pour](https://www.evanstonpour.com/) mugs at our favorite Tuesday trivia so far!